Simodalstix/raspberry-pi-backend/README.md

 # Raspberry Pi Backend

-This is a simple Dockerized Node.js + PostgreSQL backend deployed to a Raspberry Pi.
-It serves as the backend for a blog API, exposing basic CRUD functionality.
-The project is integrated with GitHub Actions for CI/CD and is reverse proxied through NGINX Proxy Manager with SSL provided by Let's Encrypt.
+This is my proudest project because it brings everything together — running a real backend service on a Raspberry Pi using tools I’ve genuinely enjoyed learning.
+It uses Docker, GitHub Actions, and NGINX Proxy Manager for secure reverse proxying, with deployments automated over SSH.
+Getting the networking right, exposing the API publicly, and wiring it all together on local hardware taught me a lot — and it made the whole thing feel real.

 ## Stack